FREE SHIPPING ON QUALIFYING ORDERS $49 OR MORE

 A well-maintained tree or shrub is healthier and looks better - two very good reasons to learn how to prune correctly.
-Here are the specific reasons.
+Proper pruning will help:

 Maintain safety: Remove low-growing branches if they impede passing vehicles or obscure oncoming traffic from view.
 You may also need to take out split or broken branches before they have the chance to come crashing down on a person, car, or building.
 It's wise, too, to prune out low-hanging, whip-like branches (especially those with thorns) that may strike passersby.